mui/mui-x/docs/data/date-pickers/date-calendar/date-calendar.md

 {{"demo": "YearMonthCalendar.js", "defaultCodeOpen": false}}

-### Reverse years
+### Order of years

-The `reverseYears` prop can be set to show the years in reverse chronological order.
+By default, years are displayed in ascending order, chronologically from the minimum year to the maximum.
+Set the `yearsOrder` prop to `desc` to show the years in descending order.

-{{"demo": "ReverseYearCalendar.js",  "defaultCodeOpen": false}}
+{{"demo": "YearsOrderDescendingCalendar.js",  "defaultCodeOpen": false}}

 ## Day view customization